 Block trades are appealing to issuers and selling stockholders for a number of reasons.
 They permit an issuer or a selling stockholder to sell a sizable block of securities very quickly and with little advance notice to the markets, which helps preserve the company's stock price.
 In addition, these deals shift the financial risk to the underwriters because the underwriters have to agree to a purchase price before reaching out to potential investors.
-Once the price is set and the underwriting agreement is executed, all prior to launch, the underwriters have committed to purchasing the securities.
+Once the price is set and the underwriters have committed to purchasing the securities.